estellederrien/python-optimizations/README.md

 # Latest news :

+06 12 2024 : I found a way to quickly translate my notebooks with NbConvert to HTML and using the web and the Just one page PDF plug in Chrome.
+My notebooks in optimization are improving and will become quite good with latex.

 04/05/2024 : Ok , I am creating the Management, and <b> unique </b> supply chain notebook, and translating one optimization notebook file a day .
 Next, will be the <b>unique</b> probabilities rules notebook, then the unique ODE notebook with some real concretes differential equations cases in a production env, then the M.L directory.
 Next, I will add a <b>unique</b> notebook dedicated to <b>mechanical</b> formulas, and finally, a <b>unique</b> finances notebook file as a conclusion.

 09/04/2024 : I will continue both languages at the same time.